orbit/orbit/orbit-container-overview.md

 Because even the simplest ones have a complex feature set that obscures what's happening.
 For instance proxies, bindings.

-Orbit container is straight forward about what is possible and what isn't.
+Container is straight forward about what is possible and what isn't.
 It doesn't try to dictate how you should structure your application.